MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 |QnA Maker| **App ID** - found in the [QnA Maker portal](https://http://qnamaker.ai) on the Settings page after you publish the app.
 This is the ID found in first part of the POST command after the knowledgebase.
 An example of where to find the app ID is `POST /knowledgebases/{APP-ID}/generateAnswer`.<br>**Authoring Key** - found in the Azure portal, for the QnA Maker resource, under the **Keys**.
 You only need one of the keys.|

 The authoring key is not used to get a prediction score or confidence score from the published application.
 You need the endpoint keys for this action.
 The **[endpoint keys](#service-endpoint-keys)** are found and used later in this tutorial.

+Learn more about the [two different types of keys](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure#types-of-keys-in-qna-maker) used with QnA Maker.

 ## Create the dispatch model